gmlewis/bible-codes/TheLittleBook.md

 The BITTER SWEET

 I was raised to life the third day, for it was impossible that death should hold me.
 My Father broke the bonds of death with the power of my resurrection
-I am the first fruits of the dead.
+I am the first fruits of the dead.
 Soon you will meet me in the air and the very pains of death will release those who have fallen asleep and then you which are alive and remain shall be caught up together and forevermore will you be with me.
 I am the Son of God and in my hand is my reward for my faithful.
 Stand strong, my children, and faint not.
 Be strong in the Lord and the power of my might, for only my Father is greater than I. I have heard your petitions, and I have received you as my own.
 Be patient and continue to labor for me.
 For soon you will be home with me, and forevermore we will be about our Father’s business.
 Be strong and be of good cheer.
 I know many of you see the tribulation and calamity approaching and many of you have seen the armies of the wicked one crossing your borders.
 Fear them not!
 Fear them not, even though they would destroy you if only they could, but they are not here for my faithful, as the great escape and the great gathering will yet save my faithful ones from the hour of trying and temptation that is about to come on the entire world.
 Rest in my Love, knowing that I will never leave you or forsake you, just as my Father never left me or forsook me in my hour of sacrifice.
 For your salvation is secure in me, therefore push into me as I will strengthen you yet even more than I have.
 Great is the Mystery of godliness!